sahikabetul/Route-Planner/README.md

 # Route Planner with A* Search Algorithm
-##  Udacity Data Structures and Algortihms Nanodegree
+##  Udacity Data Structures and Algortihms Nanodegree, Advanced Algorithms Seciton Homework Project

 A* search is a graph traversal and path search algorithm, which is often used in many fields of computer science due to its completeness, optimality, and optimal efficiency.